 Gather the ingredients.

-Place the sugar and water in a small saucepan over medium heat.
+Place sugar and water in a small saucepan over medium heat.

-Stir the water until the sugar has completely dissolved.
-Turn off the heat.
+Stir water until sugar has completely dissolved.
+Turn off heat.
 Dissolving the sugar has created a syrup, which will ensure that the popsicles have a smooth texture.

-Puree your strawberries in a blender until they are completely smooth.
+Puree strawberries in a blender until are completely smooth.

-Stir the sugar syrup, strawberries, and champagne.
-Use a whisk to ensure that the ingredients are completely mixed.
+Stir sugar syrup, strawberries, and champagne.
+Use a whisk to ensure that ingredients are completely mixed.

-Fill your popsicle molds and freeze the mixture until it is completely solid.
+Fill popsicle molds and freeze mixture until completely solid.
 This will probably take at least two hours.